Louis XVIII: 1796–1807

-England
+England, 1807–1814

 In 1808, Louis brought his wife and queen, Marie Joséphine, to join him in England.
 His stay at Gosfield Hall did not last long; he soon moved to Hartwell House in Buckinghamshire, where over one hundred courtiers were housed.
 The King paid £500 in rent each year to the owner of the estate, Sir George Lee.
-The Prince of Wales (the future George IV of the United Kingdom) was very charitable to the exiled Bourbons.
+The Prince of Wales (the future George IV) was very charitable to the exiled Bourbons.
 As Prince Regent, he granted them permanent right of asylum and extremely generous allowances.

 The Count of Artois did not join the court-in-exile in Hartwell, preferring to continue his frivolous life in London.
 Louis's friend the Count of Avaray left Hartwell for Madeira in 1809, and died there in 1811.
 Louis replaced Avaray with the Comte de Blacas as his principal political advisor.
 Queen Marie Joséphine died on 13 November 1810.
 That same winter, Louis had a particularly severe attack of gout, which was a recurring problem for him at Hartwell, and he had to take to a wheelchair.

 In 1812, Napoleon I embarked on an invasion of Russia, initiating a war which would prove to be the turning point in his fortunes.
 The expedition failed miserably, and Napoleon was forced to retreat with an army in tatters.